 The island, surrounded by beautiful white sand beaches, has a population of about 125,000 people, and many residents make their living by fishing and farming.
 In the wake of Typhoon Yolanda, irregular and low incomes have made daily life difficult for many.

 Bhoniemae Alolod Malaga was born on Bantayan Island and knows its people well.
-She and her husband, Kristian, run the small nonprofit organization Abounding in Love, which provides transportation, lodging, healthy food, medical checkups and other prerequisites for impoverished cleft patients so they can receive free, safe surgeries provided by organizations like Operation Smile.
+She and her husband, Kristian, run the small nonprofit organization Abounding in Love, which provides transportation, lodging, healthy food, medical checkups and other prerequisites for impoverished people affected by cleft so they can receive free, safe surgeries provided by organizations like Operation Smile.

 Hazel is one of these patients.
 She was born with a cleft lip and a cleft palate.